ietf-wg-scitt/draft-ietf-scitt-scrapi/draft-ietf-scitt-scrapi.md

 ### Transparency Configuration

 This endpoint is used to discover the capabilities and current configuration of a Transparency Service implementing this specification.
-A configuration file contains specific relative URL endpoints along with details of specific registration policies which are enforced when using the endpoint.
-Each endpoint entry in a configuration file contains an endpoint relative URL, Access Control indicator and an absolute URL to the specific Registration Policy enforced at this endpoint.
+For example, a service exposing multiple content-specific endpoints, each with a specific registration policy, can return the specific relative URL endpoints along with details of specific registration policies which are enforced when using each endpoint.

 The Transparency Service responds with a CBOR map of configuration elements.
 These elements are Transparency-Service specific.